 There are a number of theories about the etymology of the word Italy but in general most sources agree that it was the people of Calabria who were first known as ‘Italians’.
 The Itali were a people who lived in present day Calabria.
 Some believe that their name came from ‘vitulus’ meaning veal or calf because the area boasted a lot of cattle.
 So, they were the ‘young cattle people’ and the area was known as ‘the land of young cattle’.
 When the Greeks arrived the region was renamed ‘Italoi’ , the Greek word for ‘vitulus’.
 The name ‘Italia’ was extended by the Romans first to refer to all of Southern Italy and later to include the whole peninsula.

 Because of the heat and humid climate and the subsequent high risk of spoilage, food preservation is important in Calabria.
 Almost all of the region’s food products can be found preserved in some form or another , be it in oil or salt, or by curing or smoking.
 Calabria’s many varieties of cured meats, salamis and sausages are popular throughout Italy.
 Pork is actually the preferred meat for many Calabrian dishes and the Calabrians like to make use of the entire animal letting nothing go to waste.
 The spicy soft salami ‘nduja’ is a typical example of this.
 Made from pig’s fat and organ meats mixed with local chilli peppers (pepperoncini) and left to cure for an entire year, nudja is a unique product with an unusual taste that anyone who likes spicy food is sure to rave about once they have tried it!
-Look out for my pasta with nduja recipe soon to be posted under Calabrian pasta and meat pasta recipe.
+Take a look at my pasta with nduja recipe posted under Calabrian pasta and meat pasta recipes.